secretstartups/handbook/job-families/people-ops/learning-development/index.html.md

 ### Program Manager, Learning & Development (Junior) Responsibilities

 - Support the identification and design of learning solutions to support GitLab's growth
-- Maintains the back-end management of learning administration to include certifications, knowledge assessments, external learning inquires, and internal training programs
+- Maintain the back-end management of learning administration to include certifications, knowledge assessments, external learning inquires, and internal training programs
-- Utilizes the LMS course authoring tool to create Handbook first course content
+- Utilize the LMS course authoring tool to create Handbook first course content
 - Develop customized learning paths for team members that incorporate customized and curated learning content
 - Track and monitor training consumptions through reporting and analytics